-- O. What is a table? - O. Define a cell. - Q. What is the shape of the mouse pointer selecting a cell / row / column / table? - Q. Can more rows or columns be added to a table? - Q. Define merging / splitting of cells. - Q. What is the difference between moving a table and resizing a table? - Q. What is the use of Table Styles feature of Word 2016?
+- Q. What is a table? - O. Define a cell. - Q. What is the shape of the mouse pointer selecting a cell / row / column / table? - Q. Can more rows or columns be added to a table? - Q. Define merging/splitting of cells. - Q. What is the difference between moving a table and resizing a table? - Q. What is the use of Table Styles feature of Word 2019? - Q. What is text alignment?

-After explaining the chapter, let the students do the course book exercises given on Pages 40, 41 and 42 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Pages 43 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on pages 41 to 43 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on page 43 of the main course book to imbibe Problem Solving & Logical Reasoning skill.
 Help the students to solve these questions.

-In Creative Assignment, activities like Fun in Lab given on Page 43 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activity like Fun in Lab given on page 43 of the main course book will enhance the ability of the students and serve as a Creativity & Innovativeness and Experiential Learning activity.